axelarnetwork/axelar-core/docs/cli/axelard_query_evm_token-info.md

-## axelard query evm token-details
+## axelard query evm token-info

-Returns the details for the given ERC20 token
+Returns the info of token by either symbol or asset

 ```
-axelard query evm token-details [asset] [flags]
+axelard query evm token-info [chain] [flags]
 ```

 ### Options

 ```
+      --asset string    lookup token by asset name
       --height int      Use a specific height to query state at (this can error if the node is pruning state)
-  -h, --help          help for token-details
+  -h, --help            help for token-info
       --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
+      --symbol string   lookup token by symbol
 ```

 ### Options inherited from parent commands